ShaunCurtis/CEC.Blazor/Building a Blazor Project - Part 2.md

 }
 ```

-I place the Stored Procedure base method in the DBContext and use *ExecuteSqlRawAsync* to run all the stored procedures.
-Note that Entity Framework for DotNet Core doesn't have many of the features in the DotNet version, so we're back to basics.
+The Stored Procedure base method is in the DBContext and uses *ExecuteSqlRawAsync* to run all the stored procedures.
+Note that Entity Framework for DotNet Core doesn't support many of the features in the DotNet version, so it's back to basics.

 There's a single method for executing all stored procedures.